nithinGowda-hi/nithingowda/README.md

 # nithingowda
-This is my first git repository
+This is my first git Repository
+Author - Nithn gowda